louisa-uno/claim-free-steam-packages/README.md

 If some of this free packages will be removed or will be paid at future, you still be able to play them for free.
 A few games when installed give you +1 Games on your profile.

+**How often does the package list get updated?**

+The package list gets updated every hour via GitHub Actions.
+This does have the disadvantage that it costs me something (Proxy & Server provider) but I'll try to keep it up.

 ## Support & Contributing
 Anyone is welcome to contribute.
 If you decide to get involved, please take a moment and check out the following: